HortonworksUniversity/Security_Labs/HDP-3.0.1-AD.md

 ## Setup Identity mappings

-- Recall that the admin user in AD/Ranger is hadoopadmin, so we will need to use identity mappings to fine-tune the user string
+- Recall that the admin user in AD/Ranger is hadoopadmin, so we will need to use identity mappings to fine-tune the user string i.e. to map `CN=hadoopadmin, OU=LAB.HORTONWORKS.NET` to `hadoopadmin` (so it matches the user we have in Ranger/AD.

 - First let's remove the authorization.xml on all nifi nodes to force Nifi to re-generate them.
 Without doing this, you will encounter an error at login saying: "Unable to perform the desired action due to insufficient permissions"
 ```